 If you’ve gone through all of the above and STILL can’t get your lawn mower working, it may be time to admit defeat and find a local small-engine repair shop.
 Check Google or your Yellow Pages (do people still use those?)

-If THEY can't get it working for you, it may just be time to pick up a new Lawn Mower.
-We have several buyers guides on this website dedicated to helping you with that decision, so have a look around!
+If THEY can’t get it working for you, it may just be time to pick up a new Lawn Mower.
+We have several buyer guides on this website dedicated to helping you with that decision, so have a look around!